State of Illinois

 We reviewed the suitability of the design and operating effectiveness of controls to meet the criteria for the security, availability, and processing integrity principles set forth in TSP Section 100, Trust Services Principles, Criteria, and Illustrations for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Technical Practice Aids).

-Six agencies – Department of Agriculture, Department of Human Services, Department of Lottery, Illinois Criminal Justice Information Authority, Labor Relations Board, and Northeastern Illinois University – had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
+Seven agencies – Department on Aging, Department of Corrections, Department of Juvenile Justice, Department of Natural Resources, Department of Revenue, Illinois Gaming Board, and Northeastern Illinois University – had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
 We recommended that these agencies develop and test disaster contingency plans.

-Justice Information Authority, Illinois Power Agency, Illinois State Toll Highway Authority, Illinois Supreme Court, Northern Illinois University, Southern Illinois University, and University of Illinois – had not established adequate controls for securing their computer resources.
+Four agencies – Department of Corrections, Department of Lottery, Department of Revenue, and Correctional Industries – had not established adequate controls for securing their computer resources.
 We recommended that these agencies evaluate their computer environments and ensure adequate security controls and policies exist to safeguard computer resources.

-Seven agencies – Department of Human Services, Department of Lottery, Department of Public Health, Illinois State University, Illinois Workers’ Compensation Commission, Office of the Secretary of State, and Southern Illinois University – had not ensured the adequate security of confidential information.
-Confidential and personal identifiable information collected and maintained by agencies should be adequately secured at all times.
+Seven agencies – Department of Juvenile Justice, Department of Natural Resources, Department of Revenue, Department of State Police, Illinois Gaming Board, Illinois Racing Board, and Illinois State University – had not ensured the adequate security of confidential information.
+Confidential and personally identifiable information collected and maintained by agencies should be adequately secured at all times.
 As such, it is an agency’s responsibility to ensure adequate procedures for safeguarding all confidential information have been established, effectively communicated to all personnel, and continually enforced.
-We recommend these agencies assess their procedures for safeguarding confidential information.
+We recommended these agencies assess their procedures for safe-guarding confidential information.

-Five agencies – Human Rights Commission, Illinois Arts Council, Illinois Board of Examiners, Illinois Educational Labor Relations Board, and Labor Relations Board – failed to implement the provisions of the Identity Protection Act to draft and approve an identity protection policy.
+Three agencies – Department of Military Affairs, Department of Transportation, and Illinois Historic Preservation Agency – failed to implement the provisions of the Identity Protection Act to draft and approve an identity-protection policy.
 We recommended that these agencies develop and approve an identity protection policy as required in the Act.